Truex in tight NASCAR chase for start of round of 8 in Texas

 The forecast is much better this time, both weather-wise and for Truex’s playoff push, though things are tight and there are some changes in Texas.

-Instead of its traditional slot as the middle race in the round of eight, Texas on Sunday kicks off the round with Kansas and Martinsville to follow.
-The field will be cut from eight to finally four in the championship race at Phoenix next month.
+Instead of being the middle race in the round of eight like Texas was in the past, Sunday is the first of the three races (Kansas and Martinsville to follow) that will determine the drivers that make up the championship four in the season finale at Phoenix.

 ”The round of eight is really as tough as it gets,” said Truex, the 2017 Cup champ who finished second in both 2018 and 2019. ”All three races are equally as important.
 So it really doesn’t matter, you know, where they lie.
 Obviously the ultimate way to go about this is just go win the first one.
 But there’s a lot of guys with that in mind as well.”

-Ryan Blaney and Kyle Busch round out the top five.
-Joey Logano and Brad Keselowski, 16 points below the cutline, are the other drivers still in the playoffs.

-Truex desperately needed a win last fall at Texas, where he was seventh in the standings and then forced to start at the back of the field because of an illegal spoiler.
-He led 53 laps before a runner-up finish, but failed to improve on seventh in the standings and was eliminated from title contention the next week.
+Truex desperately needed a win last October in Texas, where he had to start at the back of the field because of an illegal spoiler and was docked 20 points.
+It was a crucial penalty given he was already out of the top four, in seventh place.
+He led 53 laps before a runner-up finish, less than a half-second behind Joe Gibbs Racing teammate Busch.
+Truex stayed seventh in points then, and the rest of the season.

 ”The race went really well.
 We were really strong and, you know, we were really one lap away from I think the 18 (Busch) running out of gas and us closing in for the win,” Truex said. ”So it was definitely close. … Second is pretty good, but it’s not what we’re after.
 So try to win it this year, hopefully.”